H-1B Visas

 H-1B lottery

 Due to much higher demand for H-1B visas than the annual limit, USCIS conducts an H-1B lottery.
-Participation in the lottery requires registration on the USCIS portal and payment of a $10 fee per applicant.
+Participation in the lottery requires registration on the USCIS portal and payment of a fee for each applicant.
 Registration period takes place in March and the exact dates are announces by USCIS every year.
 The results of the lottery are announced before April 1.
 The selected applicants must apply for their visas by June 30.

 Applying for an H-1B visa involves submitting a petition to the U.S. Citizenship and Immigration Services (USCIS) by the employer.
 The petition must include supporting documentation to establish the qualifying specialty occupation, the employee's qualifications, and the job offer.